Health Library

 Local Anesthesia

-Local anesthesia uses medicine (anesthetics) to block pain from a part of the body.
+Local anesthesia uses medicine to block pain from a part of the body.
 The medicine affects only the area near where the medicine was injected or applied.

 How it's done